moleculerjs/database/docs/README.md

 ## `clearEntities`
 `clearEntities(ctx?: Context, params: object)`

-Delete all entities in the table/collection.
+Delete all entities in the table/collection. _Please note, it doesn't take into account the scopes._

 ### Parameters
 | Property | Type | Default | Description |